dotnet/vscode-csharp/CONTRIBUTING.md

 2. Set `razor.languageServer.directory` to the path of your Razor DLL.
 3. Enable `razor.languageServer.debug`.
 4. Set `razor.server.trace` to `Debug`.
 This gives you more detailed log messages in the output window.

+### Updating NPM packages
+We use the .NET eng AzDo artifacts feed https://dnceng.pkgs.visualstudio.com/public/_packaging/dotnet-public-npm/npm/registry/ with upstreams to the public npm registry.
+Auth is required in order to pull new packages from the upstream.
+This can be done by running `vsts-npm-auth -config .npmrc`.
+If you need to renew authorization, you can force it via `vsts-npm-auth -config .npmrc -F`

 ## Creating VSIX Packages for the Extension